district09/drupal_module_culturefeed-lists/README.md

 ## How it works
 The lists are created by adding keywords to the CultureFeed items.
-This keywords are unique for each site (they get an unique id as keyword name).
+These keywords are unique for each site (they get a unique id as keyword name).
 The actual name is stored in the site (can be renamed without the need to update all tagged items).

 The sorting of the list items is done by keeping a record per list of the order of those items.
 The list is first queried in the CultureFeed search API and that result ordered in code based on the saved order.
-Items that are not in the sort info (did not got a sort weight) are always put after the manually sorted items.
+Items that are not in the sort info (did not get a sort weight) are always put after the manually sorted items.

-> **NOTE** : Do not put to much items in a list: ordering to much items in
+> **NOTE** : Do not put too many items items in a list: ordering too many
-> code could slow down managing and showing the sorted lists.
+> items in code could slow down managing and showing the sorted lists.